pavlin-policar/youtube_playlist/README.md

 This is a thin wrapper around [youtube-dl](https://github.com/rg3/youtube-dl/) that keeps track of already downloaded songs and syncs them with the ones in your playlists.

+With every synchronization, `youtube-playlist` will check for any songs you may have added to your playlist on youtube, and download them.
+It will also check for any songs you may have removed online and also remove them from the directory.
+You can also place your own songs into the playlist directory and the script will not touch them.
+They will be "non-tracked".
+You can also remove all the non-tracked files from the directory with the `remove-untracked` command.

 ```
 youtube-playlist [options] <action> <playlist_name>
 ```